MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

+3400<->4400

+2025/03/27

+- no any usual inner property is used
+- in terms of this function
+- generalizable
+- coincides

+# THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

 2025/03/26

 3400<->4000